-Employers are responsible for preventing occupational accidents and diseases (occupational safety).
-But employees have a part to play, too.
+Employers are responsible for preventing occupational accidents and illnesses (occupational safety).
+But employees also have a part to play.

 The obligations of employers and employees

-Employers must take all steps to prevent occupational accidents and diseases that are deemed necessary based on experience, that comply with the latest technology and that are appropriate in the given circumstances.
-Employees also play a part in preventing occupational accidents and diseases.
-Employers cover the costs of any steps they take to safeguard occupational safety.
+Employers must take all measures to prevent occupational accidents and illnesses which experience has shown to be necessary, which are applicable with the latest technology and which are appropriate to the existing conditions.
+Employees also have a part to play in preventing occupational accidents and illnesses.
+Employers cover the costs of any measures taken to ensure occupational safety.

-Employees must comply with their employer’s instructions regarding occupational safety, as well as the generally accepted safety regulations.
-In particular, they must use personal protective equipment (PPE) and should not jeopardise the effectiveness of safety equipment.
+Employees must comply with the employer’s instructions concerning occupational safety, as well as generally accepted safety regulations.
+In particular, they must use personal protective equipment (PPE) and must not compromise the effectiveness of safety equipment.

-International and Swiss legislation provides for independent, public implementing bodies.
-Their job is to check that the occupational safety requirements are being met.
-The following implementing bodies are responsible for monitoring and enforcement of occupational safety:
+International and Swiss legislation provides for independent executive bodies which are responsible for overseeing compliance with occupational safety requirements.
+The following bodies are responsible for monitoring and enforcement of occupational safety:

 - Swiss Accident Insurance Fund (Suva)

 - Cantonal labour inspectorates